ganeshshankerkk/rail-reserve-app/README.md

 A Train Ticket Booking API implemented using Spring Boot.
 It allows users to book, update, and cancel tickets, and retrieve information about trains and seats.

+> [!NOTE]
+> The data is stored in memory per session with no persistence layer involved.

 ## Getting Started
 - Download the zip or clone the Git repository
 - Unzip the zip file (if you downloaded one)